w290895069/WikiCow/README.md

   - to connect the database to our app.
 - os:
   - to create a random secret key for user sessions
+- datetime:
+  - to access the current time in format: yyyy-mm-dd hh:mm:ss